katacoda/scenario-examples/quiz/step1.md

 ## Example Quiz

-Within Q1, requires are users to enter the extact string.
+Within Q1, requires are users to enter the exact string.

->>Q1: Enter the extact string test<<
+>>Q1: Enter the exact string test<<
 === test

 For Q2, the question requires user to enter a string containing a certain keyword.